FinTrak-Solutions/.github/profile/README.md

 Users can access detailed reports that provide clear insights into their spending and saving habits.
 These reports are available in a category centric way with classified transactions.
 Additionally, the tool offers budget status summaries (below target, on target, or exceeded) to show users how well they’re meeting their financial goals.

 # Features
 In this section, we would explain the details about the features of our personal finance tracker to support the above objectives.
+Regarding how each feature can be achieved in the app, please check our demo [video](#Video-Demo) and our user [guide](#User-Guide).

 ## User Authentication
 The tool supports user authentication for access control and account interactions.
 Specifically: